nicol3a/NBBottomSheet/README.md

 ### Auto Layout

-The library relies on Auto Layout to calculate the size of the view controller being presented.
+The library relies on the view controller's Auto Layout constraints to calculate the size of the bottom sheet being presented.

+You can either:

-You can either use Storyboards or xibs to create your view controller and set the Size to "Freeform" ("Simulated Metrics" section in the "Attributes inspector" panel), or you can create your view in code.
+- use Storyboards or xibs to create your view controller and set the Size to "Freeform" ("Simulated Metrics" section in the "Attributes inspector" panel),
+- or you can create your view programmatically.

 ## License